davidverweij/csv2docx/README.md

 ## Bonus
 Use [docx2pdf](https://github.com/AlJohri/docx2pdf) to batch convert the generated .docx documents into .pdfs.
 Mac users need to use Python 2.7 and [MacPorts](https://www.macports.org/install.php) to install this package.
 In my experience, I had to run docx2pdf once, grant access to Microsoft Word, and could then run the whole batch nicely.
 I first moved all generated .docx to a folder to use the folder-batch from docx2pdf easily.

+I might turn this together into a bash script in the future.

+# TODO
+- Test on a Windows Machine